 Verification approach

-The customer shall define the project requirements, verification objectives and constraints affecting the supplier verification process.
+The supplier shall identify any constraints on the verification process arising from both the verification objectives and the requirements defined by the customer as needing verification.

 For example, ground segment characteristics, launch service, envisaged end to end tests involving several suppliers.
 The usual general objectives are listed in clause 4.1.1 “Verification objectives”.